Congress Passes Breast Cancer Research Stamp Reauthorization Act of 2015

 Removing Barriers to Colorectal Cancer Screening Act

-Introduced by Reps.
-Charlie Dent (R-PA), Joe Courtney (D-CT), Michael Fitzpatrick (R-PA), and Donald Payne (D-NJ), the Removing Barriers to Colorectal Cancer Screening Act (H.R.
-1070) would correct an oversight in current law that requires Medicare beneficiaries to pay a coinsurance when a colorectal cancer screening colonoscopy also involves a polyp removal during the screening encounter.
+Introduced by Rep. Charlie Dent (R-PA) and Sen. Sherrod Brown (D-OH), the Removing Barriers to Colorectal Cancer Screening Act (H.R.
+1220/S. 624) would correct an oversight in current law that requires Medicare beneficiaries to pay a coinsurance when a colorectal cancer screening colonoscopy also involves a polyp removal during the screening encounter.

-The American College of Surgeons Commission on Cancer (ACS CoC) is a member of One Voice Against Cancer (OVAC), a broad coalition of cancer-related organizations working to make funding for cancer research and prevention programs a top priority in fiscal year (FY) 2015 and beyond.
-For FY 2015, the ACS CoC urges Congress to support the following funding recommendations:
+The American College of Surgeons Commission on Cancer (CoC) is a member of One Voice Against Cancer (OVAC), a broad coalition of cancer-related organizations working to make funding for cancer research and prevention programs a top priority in fiscal year (FY) 2017 and beyond.
+For FY 2017, the ACS CoC urges Congress to support the following funding recommendations:

 - National Comprehensive Cancer Control Program: $50 million